 The Bottom Line

-It is important to have both members of the rehabilitation team for enhancing outcomes in daily living, and each profession provides pertinent, yet specialized care to make this happen.
+Whether you’re looking for the best treatment for osteoarthritis, or an athlete looking for recovery support, we have your back.
+Whatever your rehabilitative treatment plan, it is important to have both members of the occupational and physical rehabilitation team for enhancing outcomes in daily living, and each profession provides pertinent, yet specialized rehabilitative care to make this happen.

 Article by: Luisa Aggio, OTR/L, CHT